zhouzhouthezhou/TaigaBot/README.md

 Fork the repo and follow the following steps:

-First, in order to link TaigaBot to your discord bot, you need to create a file named taigaBot.token in the src directory.
+First, in order to link TaigaBot to your discord bot, you need to create a file named `taigaBot.token` in the src directory.
 This is where you will copy your bot's token to link the discord bot to TaigaBot. **Make sure there is only one line in the file**

-Finally, to add the custom commands functionality you need to create a file named commands.json in the src directory and TaigaBot should be set up.
+Finally, to add the custom commands functionality you need to create a file named `commands.json` in the src directory and put `{}` into the file.
+TaigaBot should now be set up.

 Note: If you try to add custom commands and the terminal says something to the tune of `Permission Denied` run the command `sudo chmod 666 commands.json`

-Run the bot.py script with the command `Python3 bot.py` and TaigaBot should come to life!
+Run the bot.py script with the command `python3 bot.py` and TaigaBot should come to life!

 # Developer Notes
 I'll get back to this